DarishkaAMS/Dj_Projects-Author_Blog/README.md

 To enter the blog user needs to sign in providing the e-mail and password (created by the Admin via admin site)

 After login user may navigate through:
- - User Page (primary user unformation)
+ - User Page (primary user information)
  - Home Page with the list of articles
  - Article page with article itself and its details

 Leaving the page user should log out using Log Out button

 2 tests available:
- - user creatin and authentication
+ - user creating and authentication
  - author and user creation and homepage navigation

+ TRYOUT
+ login: d.nikolaienko@yahoo.co.uk
+ password: junemoon